1. What is the African News Innovation Challenge?

 11. How about projects focused on training?

-A project that includes training might win, but not if training is the core focus of the project.
+ANIC will not fund conferences or other events.
+A project that includes training may win – but not if training is the core focus of the project.

 12. How about projects focused on revenue models?